AaronWageman/Decryption/README.md

 ![HashesExample.PNG](HashesExample.PNG)

+If you wish to test these out for yourself, use the text files provided in the GitHub files on this page.
+They are named: hash2.txt hash3.txt

 # GUI alternatives(Precious Shittu)
 the two main programs i will be talking about in this section are Hashsuite and cain.
 ## Intallations